pgEspiritu/GCP-Professional-Cloud-Engineer/Task-3-Build-Infrastructure-with-Terraform-on-Google-Cloud/Lab-05-Build-Infrastructure-with-Terraform-on-Google-Cloud.md

 }
 ```

+or you may use Google Code Assist: Input this prompt - Update the instance machine types from e2-micro to e2-standard

 ⚠️ Note: Ensure the machine_type for both tf-instance-1 and tf-instance-2 is updated to e2-standard-2.

 ### ➕ Step 2: Add a Third Instance